DIMSI-IS/BackROLL/documentation/developers_setup.md

 ## KVM

-To contribute to Backroll, you will need to have an hypervisor and some VMS to play with.
+To contribute to Backroll, you will need to have an hypervisor and some VMs to play with.

 So let’s setup KVM :